A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 Highlight skills you learned as an undergraduate

-You don’t need formal work experience to show admissions committees you have a strong set of skills.
-Use your resume skills section to highlight the hard and soft skills you acquired as an undergrad that seem applicable to graduate school.
+Your graduate school resume skills section should highlight the hard and soft skills you acquired as an undergrad that apply to your master’s program.

 Hard Skills